CenterForOpenScience/COSDev/docs/osf/setup.rst

 Building assets with ``webpack``
 --------------------------------

-.. todo:: Document webpack installation and usage.
-For now, see the README.

 ``webpack`` is a module bundler that takes all of the modules (precompiler files are an example of modules, such as .scss, .less, and .coffee files) and turns them into static assets such as .css and .js files. ``webpack`` is more useful than other module bundlers in that it only loads the static assets that it needs to depending on the page visited, instead of compiling every module at the same time.
+The following command makes the aforementioned modules available to webpack to be compiled whenever they're needed:

 ::